Cox's Bazar District: Demographics

-According to the 2011 Bangladesh census, Cox's Bazar district had a population was 2,289,990, of which 1,169,604 were males and 1,120,386 females.
-Rural population was 1,790,979 (78.21%) while the urban population was 499,011 (21.79%).
-Cox's Bazar district had a literacy rate of 39.29% for the population 7 years and above: 40.32% for males and 38.22% for females.
+According to the 2022 Census of Bangladesh, Cox's Bazar District had 587,114 households and a population of 2,823,268 with an average 4.75 people per household.
+Among the population, 671,286 (23.78%) inhabitants were under 10 years of age.
+The population density was 1,133 people per km2.
+Cox's Bazar District had a literacy rate (age 7 and over) of 71.58%, compared to the national average of 74.80%, and a sex ratio of 103.32 males per 100 females.
+Approximately, 43.62% (1,231,639) of the population lived in urban areas.
+The ethnic population was 14,881 (0.64%), mainly Rakhine with some Chakma and Tanchangya.

-93.97% are Muslims, 4.26% Hindus and 1.65% Buddhists.
-Ethnic population is 14,551.
-The local dialect is Chittagonian, although there are many Rohingya speakers due to the massive refugee camps.
+Muslims are the largest religious community.
+Prior to Partition, the southern upazilas of Ukhiya and Teknaf had a large ethnic Buddhist Rakhine population, but most have moved to the Rakhine state in Myanmar over the years.
+The local dialect is Chittagonian as well as presence of many Rohingya speakers due to the massive refugee camps.

 Economy

-The major livelihood of Cox's Bazar district is tourism.
+The most significant livelihood of Cox's Bazar district is tourism.
 Millions of foreign and Bangladeshi natives visit this coastal city every year.
 A number of hotels, guest houses, and motels have been built in the city and coastal region and the hospitality industry is a major employer in the area.

-A number of people are involved in the fishing and collection of seafoods and sea products.
+A number of people are involved in the fishing and collection of seafoods, sea products and salt-farming.
 Oysters, snails, pearls and jewelry made from shells are popular with the tourists in the seaside and city stores.
-A number of people are also involved in the transportation business for tourists.
-Many people of the district are farmers.
+A number of people are also employed by the transportation business for tourists.
+Additionally, many people of the district are farmers.

 In 2002, a surfing club was initiated at Cox's Bazar by a local Bangladeshi.
 It has now extended to holding an annual competition including locals and foreign tourists.
 This is the first surfing initiative in Bangladesh's history.